psychemedia/finn-resources/src/salmon-of-knowledge.md

 CHAPTER X

-Life continued for him in a roimd of timeless time, wherein days and nights were uneventful and were yet filled with interest.
+Life continued for him in a round of timeless time, wherein days and nights were uneventful and were yet filled with interest.
 As the day packed its load of strength into his frame, so it added its store of knowledge to his mind, and each night sealed the twain, for it is in the night that we make secure what we have gathered in the day.

 If he had told of these days he would have told of a succession of meals and sleeps, and of an endless conversation, from which his mind would now and again slip away to a solitude of its own, where, in large hazy atmospheres, it swung and drifted and reposed.
 Then he would be back again, and it was a pleasure for him to catch up on the thought that was forward and re-create for it all the matter he had missed.
 But he could not often make these sleepy sallies; his master was too experienced a teacher to allow any such bright-faced, eager-eyed abstractions, and as the druid women had switched his legs around a tree, so Finegas chased his mind, demanding sense in his questions and understanding in his replies.